-If we are keeping score, there is one measure which will be adverse to some tax payers and three which are favourable.
+If we are keeping score, there was one measure which is adverse to some tax payers and three which are favourable.

 Blocking a loophole

 The way the surcharge rules work can sometimes appear arbitrary.
 One particular oddity had been an aspect of the “replacement exception” which allowed a buyer of a property intended as their home to escape the surcharge, even if they owned other properties.
 The replacement exception depended on having “disposed of a major interest” in a previous home.
 It appeared that assigning even a small share in a previous home could have had this affect, as could a transfer to a spouse.

 The rules were changed so that for purchases completing on or after Budget Day (22 November 2017) the buyer has to make a more complete disposal of the previous residence.
 A disposal now only works if the buyer and the buyer’s spouse / civil partner have no interest left in the previous home.

 There is a saving for some purchases pursuant to contracts entered into before Budget Day.

 There is an element of retrospection here.
 Consider someone who completed on the morning of Budget Day without a prior contract, or someone who exchanged contracts on the morning of Budget Day for a later completion.
 The new rules will apply to their transaction.
 It is only rarely that tax legislation is retrospective.
 It is a sign that the ability to rely on a disposal of part only of an interest, or a transfer to a spouse was seen by HMRC as open to abuse.

 Good news for leaseholders extending the leases of their homes

 There was provision to take outside the scope of the higher rates some further acquisitions of interests in a property the buyer already has an interest in where the buyer has lived in the property long enough.
 So for example a leaseholder who lives in their flat but owns another property can in future extend their lease without the 3% surcharge applying.

 People who have a share of 25% or more in their home are also able to buy in further shares without the 3% surcharge applying.